How to Use This Course

 - Read it at a normal pace in order to get acquainted with the piece as a whole.

 - Read it again slowly, with a pencil in hand.
-Underline words you want to look up, and draw a vertical line next to lines that seem to be key turning points or just something you want to remember.
+Underline words you want to look up and draw a vertical line next to lines that seem to be key turning points or just something you want to remember.

-- Read it aloud, using proper diction and inflection that helps to convey the meaning of the piece.
+- Read it aloud, using proper diction and inflection that help to convey the meaning of the piece.
 If you are working with a scene from a play or a speech, dramatize it.
 Try to speak it as the character or original speaker might be expected to present it.

 Copying: Writing is an art, just like painting or composition.
 To become an amazing writer, you need to be deeply acquainted with amazing writing.
 Copying not only acquaints you with master craftsmen, but it also allows you to absorb an excellent work and to closely observe how a great writer has used tools such as alliteration, onomatopoeia, or metaphor, and how word choice and sentence structure work together to create a beautiful or persuasive or powerful piece of writing.